Ismat Beg

-Ismat Beg (Urdu: عصمت بیگ; born January 1951) is a Pakistani mathematician and academic.
-He serves as Distinguished National Professor at the Lahore School of Economics and has held faculty positions at universities in Pakistan and abroad.
-His research contributions span fixed point theory, fuzzy sets, order structures, artificial intelligence, and multicriteria decision-making.
+Ismat Beg, FPAS, FIMA, (عصمت بیگ; born January 1951) is a Pakistani mathematician and researcher.
+Beg is a Distinguished National Professor at Lahore School of Economics, Higher Education Commission and an honorary full professor at the Mathematics Division at the Ruggero Santilli Institute for Basic Research, Florida, US.

+Beg's scientific contributions cover a wide range of topics spanning fixed point theory and approximations, order structure, fuzzy sets and systems, artificial intelligence and multicriteria decision theory.